yousifmuhamedd/SchoolSystemDatabase/README.md

 # SchoolSystemDatabase
-A complete database design for managing school operations, including student records, faculty schedules, courses, grades, and multi-school support.
+A complete database design in SSMS for managing school operations, including student records, faculty schedules, courses, grades, and multi-school support.
 Built with scalability, efficiency, and accuracy in mind.
 ### Key Use Cases:
 - Student Management:
 Store and manage student personal details, academic records, and GPA calculations.